xDeFc0nx/gocommit/README.md

 # GoCommit

-GoCommit is a simple "bad" CLI tool i made to use DeepSeek from hugging face to generate git commit messages
+GoCommit is a simple "bad" CLI tool i made to use Gemini to generate git commit messages

 ### Why?
 ![Why Not You Stupid Bastard](https://i.imgflip.com/6h29mw.jpg)